ahadu777/CRUD/README.md

 <pre><code> CRUD::make($modelName,$columnsWithTheirDataType) </code></pre>

 <h2>Conclusion</h2>
 <p>After completing these steps, the Ahadu CRUD package will be ready to use in your Laravel application.
-If you have any questions or need further assistance, please refer to the package documentation.</p>
+If you have any questions or need further assistance, please contact me with ahadu4321@gmail.com.</p>

 </body>
 </html>